By @Good2GoRocknRoll — the amplifier behind the music, exploring rock’s legacy one riff at a time.

 Rock ’n’ Roll Beyond the Stage: Cities, Cultures, Accidents, and Exile

-Indigenous and First Nations Rock
+• Indigenous and First Nations Rock

 Mainstream rock historiography has largely excluded Indigenous contributions.
-Yet Indigenous and First Nations musicians have consistently reshaped rock as a form of both hybrid innovation and cultural survival.
+Yet Indigenous and First Nations musicians have consistently reshaped rock as a form of hybrid innovation and cultural survival.

-• Redbone, a Native American band founded by brothers Pat and Lolly Vegas, combined funk grooves with rock aesthetics while foregrounding their heritage.
+• Redbone: A Native American band founded by brothers Pat and Lolly Vegas, combined funk grooves with rock aesthetics while foregrounding their heritage.
 Their 1974 single Come and Get Your Love remains one of the few mainstream chart successes by a self-identified Native rock band (Gonzalez, 2016).

 Accidents That Defined Sound